uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/sorting.md

 Note how long these take for various amounts of input (*n*), and show it in a table or graph.
 You should notice that the time taken by quicksort is quite different to that taken by selection sort.

-The Scratch implementation of selection sort and quicksort can be downloaded below.
+A Scratch implementation of selection sort and quicksort can be downloaded below.

 {button-link link="files/selection-quicksort-scratch.zip" text="Download Scratch sorting example" file="yes"}